jecnua/docker-monitornodejstestdrives/elasticsearch/README.md

 ## To build

-You can run the container by running:
+You build the container by running:

     make